Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

+\autoref{theorem:PerformanceGuarantee} constitutes a strong theoretical performance guarantee and has to be contrasted with substantially weaker guarantees for the generic QAOA.
+Here, only in the limit $p \to \infty$ one is guaranteed to reach an optimal solution, but also subject to selecting (in this case an entire sequence of) suitable parameter values~\cite{Binkowski2024ElementaryProofOfQAOAConvergence}.
+However, the practical implications of \autoref{theorem:PerformanceGuarantee} are ultimately limited by our ability to indeed find optimal parameter values and by quantum hardware limitations such as limited numbers of available qubits, missing qubit connectivity, decoherence, and gate infidelities.
+Nevertheless, such theoretical guarantees, even if not entirely transferable to a realistic setup, provide strong guidance for the formulation of practically useful heuristics.
+In this particular case, the above result inspires the following VQA: \begin{itemize} \item[1.]
+Start in a solution state $\ket{\iota} \in \mathcal{S}$. \item[2.]
+Apply the parameterized quantum circuit \textbf{(\ref{equation:circuit})}. \item[3.]
+Variationally optimize $\vec{\beta} \in [0, \frac{\pi}{2}]^{\frac{J (J - 1)^{2}}{2}}$ using a classical optimization rule. \item[4.]
+Measure the final outcome state in the computational basis. \end{itemize}

-Furthermore, the parameter space is always the same and especially compact, regardless of the objective function $f$.
+{\addfontfeature{LetterSpace=-3.5}Furthermore, the parameter space is always the same and especially compact, regardless of the objective function $f$.
 This has to be seen in contrast to general QAOA-mixers for which no comparable restriction of the necessary parameter space is possible.
-Thus, in our case, sampling methods for parameter adaptation like the sampled gradient descent (compare \autoref{subsection:ImplementationWithNoise}) are particularly powerful since they eventually grant access to the whole compact parameter space.
+Thus, in our case, sampling methods for parameter adaptation like the sampled gradient descent (compare Section 3.7) are particularly powerful since they eventually grant access to the entire compact parameter space.
+However, we highlight that global parameter optimization quickly becomes infeasible for larger values of $J$ due to the effect of shot and hardware noise~\cite{PellowJarman2024TheEffectOfClassicalOptimizersAndAnsatzDepthOnQAOAPerformanceInNoisyDevices}, and because of the general hardness of multi-dimensional, non-convex optimization~\cite{Bittel2021TrainingVariationalQuantumAlgorithmsIsNPHard}.
+More precisely, the parameter optimization landscape typically suffers from exponentially flat regions---a phenomenon called \textit{barren plateaus}~\cite{Larocca2025BarrenPlateausInVariationalQuantumComputing}---and from a large number of local minima~\cite{Kossmann2025DeepCircuitQAOA}.
+On the bright side, there are already several frameworks for mitigating the effect of barren plateaus~\cite{Patti2021EntanglementDevisedBarrenPlateauMitigation,Sack2022AvoidingBarrenPlateausUsingClassicalShadows}, enhancing parameter optimization strategies~\cite{Egger2021WarmStartingQuantumOptimization,Lee2024IterativeLayerwiseTrainingForTheQuantumApproximateOptimizationAlgorithm}, and formulating the parameter optimization as an easier problem~\cite{Binkowski2025FromBarrenPlateausThroughFertileValleysConicExtensionsOfParameterisedQuantumCircuits,Binkowski2024OneForAllUniversalQuantumConicProgrammingFrameworkForHardConstrainedCombinatorialOptimizationProblems} that are applicable to the general VQAs, including our algorithm.
+Moreover, note that the aforementioned error mitigation techniques are also applicable to our algorithmic scheme: redundancy encoding of binary variables is a generally valid strategy to introduce error mitigation techniques.
+The notion of feasibility is easily updated for redundantly encoded variables, merely resulting in additional SWAP gates within $B_{i}$ circuits.
+While our linear OSSP objective function \textbf{(\ref{equation:ObjectiveFunction})} will typically not have symmetries to exploit for error mitigation purposes, the notion of OSSP feasibility definitely falls within the range of feasibility-based error mitigation protocols considered in~\cite{Botelho2022ErrorMitigationForVariationalQuantumAlgorithmsThroughMidCircuitMeasurements}.}